stephenfrench9/eye/logs/README.md

 ### Performance

-This model achieves a raw performance score of .305
+This model achieves a raw performance score of .12, substantially worse than the larger model